What parents need to know

 Parents Need to Know

-Parents need to know that the book is focused on disease and death.
-You may want to read it together so that you can answer any questions as they arise.
+Parents need to know that I Want to Live is about a teen girl with cancer who's last hope is a bone marrow transplant.
+It focuses on disease and death, so you may want to read it together so that you can answer any questions as they arise.

 What's the story?